Thirteenth virus death at NSW aged home

 On Thursday, another three Newmarch House residents were identified as positive for coronavirus.

-Nearly 60 staff members and residents at the nursing home, near Penrith, have tested positive to the coronavirus since the outbreak on April 11.
+Nearly 60 people – 22 staff and 37 residents – at the nursing home near Penrith have tested positive to COVID-19 since the outbreak on April 11.

 Anglicare said the latest cases came despite “having strict procedures and enforced infection control practices in place”.